ucan-wg/invocation/README.md

 Information about the scheduling, order, and pipelining of tasks is orthogonal to the flow of authority.
 An agent collaborating with the original executor does not need to know that their call is 3 invocations deep; they only need to know that they been asked to perform some task by the latest invoker.

-As we shall see in the [discussion of promise pipelining][pipelines], asking an agent to perform a sequence of tasks before you know the exact parameters requires delegating capabilities for all possible steps in the pipeline.
+As we shall see in the [discussion of promise pipelining][Pipeline], asking an agent to perform a sequence of tasks before you know the exact parameters requires delegating capabilities for all possible steps in the pipeline.
 Pulling pipelining detail out of the core UCAN spec serves two functions: it keeps the UCAN spec focused on the flow of authority, and makes salient the level of de facto authority that the executor has (since they can claim any value as having returned for any step).

 ```txt
   ────────────────────────────────────────────Time──────────────────────────────────────────────────────►